vkola-lab/ML4H/README.md

 ## 📚 Overview of topics:
 -- Module 1: Introduction to ML in healthcare

-	- Overview of AI applications in medicine and healthcare
+	- Overview of AI applications in healthcare

 	- Current trends